Jacobshin04/cs161_project2/README.md

 Fill in this section with the student IDs of all the members in your project group.

-Partner 1 Name:
+Partner 1 Name: JungMin Shin

-Partner 1 SID:
+Partner 1 SID: 3040516768

-Partner 1 Email:
+Partner 1 Email: jacob_shin@berkeley.edu

-Partner 2 Name (if applicable):
+Partner 2 Name (if applicable): Mauricio Yeverino-Penunuri

-Partner 2 SID (if applicable):
+Partner 2 SID (if applicable): 3040541338

-Partner 2 Email (if applicable):
+Partner 2 Email (if applicable): mauricio_yeverino@berkeley.edu

 Also add a link to this repo below (should start with https://github.com/cs161-students/).